-Now we will use the data from an aclinicalProteomicsData class object to calculate the sample size required when planning clinical proteomic profiling studies.
 First, the data is transformed by taking logarithms-to-base-two, and then used in calculating sample size parameters.
 The parameters required in sample size calculations are: the biological variance, the technical variance, the difference to be estimated, the intraclass correlation between technical replicates, significance level, and the power that need to be attained.
-The power and significance level, and the intraclass correlation (if known) are usually prespecified.
-The rest of the parameters are computed from the pilot data within the procedure for computing sample size as follows:
+The power and significance level, and the intraclass correlation (if known) are usually pre-specified.
+The rest of the parameters are computed from the pilot data (or data from previous studies) within the procedure for computing sample size (sampleSize) as follows: